Gary Glitter: Concert tours and live performances

 During his long career as a singer, Glitter undertook many tours to various venues around the world.
 His first tour was of the Middle East, as Paul Raven and the Boston International in 1967.
 He toured amongst other places, Cyprus, Jordan, Lebanon, Turkey and Armenia.

 In 1973, Glitter appeared at the London Palladium.
 It was a sell-out concert.
 In the same year his performance at the Rainbow Theatre was recorded and released as a live album, Remember Me This Way.
 Glitter undertook a world tour, performing in Europe, Scandinavia, Australia, and New Zealand.
 He continued to tour until 1976, and his temporary retirement from music.

 During his comeback period of the 1980s, he did fewer tours, and mainly toured Britain.
 He did shows in Ireland, Germany, France, America and Bahrain.
 During the 1990s, he toured America several times, finally gaining the significant popularity he sought in the 1970s.
 His final tour, entitled "A Night Out with the Boys: Could This Be for the Last Time?" took place in 1997.
 In 2005, Glitter had been living in Vietnam without the knowledge of the authorities.
 His presence there only came to their attention after he had offered to sing in local bars in Vũng Tàu.

 Influence on other musicians

-Glitter was an influence on a number of musicians and genres from the 1970s onwards, especially British punk, post-punk, new wave, gothic rock, Britpop and glam metal.
+Glitter had an influence on various musicians and genres from the 1970s onwards, especially British punk, post-punk, new wave, gothic rock, Britpop and glam metal.